GMOD/jbrowse-components/website/docs/api_guide.md

 Users that want to add further extension points can do so.
 The naming system, "Core-" just refers to the fact that these extension points are from our core codebase.
-Plugin developers may choose their own prefix to avoid collisions
+Plugin developers may choose their own prefix to avoid collisions.